corentinlger/corentinlger.github.io/content/en/post/ConnectivIt.md

 title: "Internship - Maintenance optimization for an helicopter fleet"
 ---

-This 4 months internship was my firt professional experience in data science.
+This 4 months internship at Connectiv-IT was my firt professional experience in data science.
 My mission was to work on the optimization of the maintenance of an aircraft fleet.
 I realized several data science tasks such as data processing and visualization, but also statistical analysis and clustering thanks to unsupervised learning.
 Two models of outlier detection and missing value simulation were also created, as well as a theoretical linear programming optimization model.